ajoposor/aoPlotlyAddOn/README.md

 It helps you in two stages: **data sourcing** and **plot funtionality**.

+In addition, there are some utility functions to accomodate for particular cases:

+**aoPlotlyAddOn.readSomeDataSourcesIntoData**( yourDataArray, otherDataProperties, dataSources, settings, timeInfo, myCallback );

+This function will read data from a number of sources and save the processed data into yourDataArray in a ploltly style.
+This data can then be used to feed multiple instances of **aoPlotlyAddOn.newTimeseriesPlot**.

+**aoPlotlyAddOn.arrayCopy**( array );

+Returns a new array of values (shallow copy) which is a copy of the provided array.
+Use together with **aoPlotlyAddOn.readSomeDataSourcesIntoData** when assigning the readData to a new data for an instance of **aoPlotlyAddOn.newTimeseriesPlot**.

+**aoPlotlyAddOn.updateKnowRecessions**( url );

+This function will update the library recessions array with new periods, using the FRED api.
+This can be used when creating multiple plots in a page, so that the api call is made only once.

+**aoPlotlyAddOn.findDateFromTodayAsString**( currentDateAsDate, requestCode, shiftNumber  );

+This utility function helps with some date calculations.
+Use it to feed the timeInfo object.

 ## Features

 * **Data sources**: handle various data sources with preprocessing options.
 For example, include url to a csv file, provide options to sort, or change dates formats
-   * **Automatic data sourcing**: just provide the links to sources of data, like quandl's csvs, fred's jsons, eia's jsons, yql queries, or just assing data directly in the data array
+   * **Automatic data sourcing**: just provide the links to sources of data, like Quandl's csvs, FRED's jsons, EIA's jsons, World Bank json, yql queries, or just assing data directly in the data array
    * **Processing options**:
       * **preprocess dates**:
          * **end of month**: certain dates come as first of month, but actually refer to end of month.
 You would add a parameter so that the function makes the changes.